m0on4eva/disint/README.md

 # DisInt
 Use of DisInt ?

-    DisInt is a homemade tool for Osint
+    DisInt is an in-house tool for Osint
-    You can by just print the discord's id  found a lot of information about an account, like his avatar, banner link to make a search by image.
-You also got more information.
+    You can simply by entering the discord id find a lot of information about an account, like his avatar, banner link to search by image.
+You can also get more information.

 What mean DisInt ?